 We find timber attractive because it creates a natural, pleasant atmosphere.
 But, in reality, it can do a whole lot more.
-As a building material, timber acts like a big carbon sink.
-The production of cement, aluminium, and steel for building construction, in contrast, results in roughly two billion tonnes of CO_2 emissions each year - which can be reduced, at least in part, through the use of timber.
+As a building material, timber acts like a big carbon wooden surfaces and a flexible room layout.

+sink.
+The production of cement, aluminium and steel for building construction, in contrast, results in roughly two billion tonnes of $CO_2$ emissions each year - which can be reduced, at least in part, through the use of timber.